karnan131k/runner-app/README.md

 8. Copy .env File
 $ cp .env.example .env

-9. Open .env to match the following line:
+9. Open project in any editor and Open .env to match the following line:
 FROM: DB_HOST=127.0.0.1
 TO: DB_HOST=mysql